 Please note that the typical reasons listed are by no means an exhaustive list of potential difficulties.
 The most common reasons have been listed to help identify some learning disabilities a student may be struggling with.

 What is involved in applying for academic accommodations at Trinity?

 Students must submit an online application to the Student Accessibility Coordinator, along with a copy of the complete report of psycho-educational, neuropsychological testing or other supporting documentation.

 The psychoeducational evaluation used to determine certain academic accommodations usually involves fairly exhaustive testing over the course of 1-2 days, and typically includes parent interviews.
 The most common of which is the Wechsler Adult Intelligence Scale – assesses IQ, verbal comprehension, perceptual reasoning, working memory and processing speed.

 One of Trinity’s psychologists will carefully review testing and if appropriate, approve the requested accommodations.

-For those students who have never explored applying for academic accommodations in college, refer them to the Coordinator of Accessibility Resources.
+For those students who have never explored applying for academic accommodations in college, refer them to the Student Accessibility Coordinator.
 Financial assistance may be available for students.